brigitte-bigi/WhakerPy/README.md

 ## Projects using WhakerPy

-WhakerPy was initially developed within SPPAS <https://sppas.org>; it was extracted from its original software by the author to lead its own life as standalone package.
+WhakerPy was initially developed within SPPAS <https://sppas.org>.
+It was extracted from its original software by the author to lead its own life as standalone package.
 The "setup" of SPPAS is entirely based on `whakerpy` API.

 Other projects: